PKBAJPAI12/Clothing-Ecommerce/README.md

 # Clothing-Ecommerce

-E-commerce (Clothing Ecommerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet.
+E-commerce (Clothing Ecommerce) is the buying and selling of cloths, or the transmitting of funds or data, over an electronic network, primarily the internet.

 ## Features of Project: